Hackney Carriage/Private Hire Driver's Licence

 We use the database to ensure the fitness and propriety of licence holders as part of the application process.
 We do this in accordance with the General Data Protection Regulations (GDPR) and human rights law.

 We might also use the information provided by applicants to prevent or detect crime, to protect public funds, or in other ways as permitted by law.
 This can include passing information to certain third parties.

 We are registered with the National Anti-Fraud Network (NAFN), who the LGA commissioned to develop and host the register.

 We are transferring all of the existing, relevant data that we hold into the database.
-However, historic data for decisions to refuse or revoke will only be provided from the past 6 years, due to the shorter period for retention of such data prior to the 4th April 2019.
+Historic data for decisions to refuse or revoke will only be provided from the past 6 years.
+This is due to the shorter period for retention of such data prior to the 4th April 2019.
 However, from this date relevant data will be held for 25 years, according to the NAFN retention policy.